pyanodon/pybugreports/src/internal_apis/compound_entities.md

--- @field gui_submenu_function string The fuction called when you hit the button itself -- @field gui_caption string The text the button has -- @field position_offset MapPosition https://lua-api.factorio.com/2.0.64/concepts/MapPosition.html --
+-- @field gui_submenu_function string The fuction called when you hit the button itself -- @field gui_caption string The text the button has -- @field position_offset MapPosition https://lua-api.factorio.com/2.0.64/concepts/MapPosition.html -- @field on_built string Name of compound_entity function to run when the entity is built --
 -- @see https://pyanodon.github.io/pybugreports/internal_apis/compound_entities.html
 function py.compound_attach_entity_to(parent, child, additional)